Top five best transport apps [update]

 3. Skyscanner – Available for Android, iOS, Blackberry, Windows Phone

-Need to find cheap a flight?
+Need to find a cheap flight?
 Skyscanner makes it easy to compare airlines and flight routes so that you’re offered the best possible option, for the cheapest price.
 You can buy tickets directly from the airline or via a travel agent.
 Flexible search options allow you to filter results by take off and landing times, airline and pricing.

 4. London Transport Live – Available for Android